QAZASDEDC/DaiFu/UserManual.md

 4. Continue execution : Use `q` to continue program execution
 5. Save and broadcast session in distributed training use cases: Use `broadcast` to save debugging information and broadcast it to other processes
 6. Exit if needed : Use `exit` to terminate completely

+## File Structure

+When using DaiFu, files are created in the `daifu_workspace` directory:
+- `(original)function_name.py` - Original source code
+- `(surgery-N)function_name.py` - Code for surgical modifications
+- `(action-N)function_name.py` - Code for runtime actions
+- `N.broadcast` - Saved session information

+## Notes

+- The debugger prompt appears as `(DaiFu)`
+- All commands are case-sensitive
+- Some commands require `focus` to be called first
+- The debugger maintains a queue of repair attempts
+- Line number mapping handles transformations between original and modified code
+- `q` allows graceful continuation of program execution after debugging